 Step 2) Uprooting the plant

-Gently squeeze the sides of the pot that your Venus fly trap is currently planted in to release the soil from the pot.
+Release the soil from the current pot by gently squeezing the sides of the pot.
 Then slowly turn the pot over with one hand while placing your second hand under the pot to guide the ball of soil and plants out of the pot.
 Once you have the old soil and plants free from the original pot, start breaking away the soil from the roots.
 Do this very gently and methodically to be sure not to tear or otherwise damage any of the roots.
 You can also simply dunk the entire soil ball into clean water (rain, reverse osmosis or distilled water) and swirl it around to release the soil.

 Step 3) Guide the roots into the new pot